Graciekroos/SNPcalling_2022/README.md

 ref_map.pl --samples ./aligned_samples/ --popmap ./popmap.txt -t 4 -o ./output_refmap
 ```

-Using the command ls -lh reveals samples that had been run by refmap and their respective read sizes.
+An error at sample bj_23 prevented the programme refmap from finishing.
+Using the command ls -lh revealed samples that had been run by refmap and their respective read sizes.
 I identified samples that had low read sizes, and used Fastqc to inspect the total sequences.
-If samples had less than 200K reads and less than 200bp total sequence on Fastqc, they were removed.
-These sequences were removed (bj_23, bj_24, gor_07, jim_19) before continuing.
+If samples had less than 200K reads and less than 200bp total sequence on Fastqc, they were removed from the popmap.txt file.
+Four samples were removed: bj_23, bj_24, gor_07, jim_19.
+This allowed the programme refmap to finish running.

 ```
 ls -lh